rchain/architecture-docs/introduction/introduction.rst

    Figure: High-level RChain Architecture

 The RChain Network implements direct node-to-node communication, where each node runs the RChain platform and a set of dApps on the top of it.
-The heart of an RChain node is written in Scala and runs on one or more instances of the concurrent **Rho Virtual Machine (RhoVM)** that executes on top of the JVM.
-An instance of RhoVM is very light-weight.
-Theoretically, an independent RhoVM exists for every set of independently executing contracts i.e. contracts that do not compete for resources.
+The heart of an RChain node is written in Scala and runs on one or more instances of the concurrent and multi-threaded **Rho Virtual Machine (RhoVM)**.

-This design choice of numerous, independently executing virtual machine instances constitutes machine-level concurrency on the RChain platform.
-It is also in direct contrast to a “global compute” design which constrains transactions to be executed sequentially, on a single virtual machine, notwithstanding their associated dependencies.
+This multi-chain, independently executing virtual machine instances is in direct contrast to a “global compute” design which constrains transactions to be executed sequentially, on a single virtual machine.
 Hence, where there is a discussion held in this publication concerning a single instance of RhoVM, it is assumed that there are a multiplicity of RhoVM instances executing in parallel, for different sets of contracts.

 The state of an instance of RhoVM is verified by implementing a variant of the **Casper Proof-of-Stake (PoS)** consensus/replication algorithm.
 An array of node operators, or "bonded validators", run the same instance of RhoVM.
 They apply the consensus algorithm to crypto-economically verify that the entire history of state configurations and state transitions, of the RhoVM instance, are accurately replicated in a distributed, append-only data store.